isabella232/foundation.graphql.org/content/reports/annual-report-2019.md

 Comments and feedback are welcome at [info@graphql.org](mailto:info@graphql.org).

 > "The growth behind the technology and the community supporting GraphQL has been incredible.
-The GraphQL Foundation has played a critical role in helping to make GraphQL a neutral industry standard and enabling widespread adoption by encouraging contributions, and creating shared tools, and resources.""
+The GraphQL Foundation has played a critical role in helping to make GraphQL a neutral industry standard and enabling widespread adoption by encouraging contributions, and creating shared tools, and resources."
 >
 > – _**Lee Byron**, Executive Director, GraphQL Foundation, and GraphQL Co-Creator_